ddeleon267/ddeleon-cli-app/NOTES.md

 It looks like the easiest way for me to go about scraping at least for right now is to scrape a site that basically functions as an app that does what my app is doing-- scraping locations and scraping for data about beers.
 I'm not crazy about that and I'm not sure if it's ideal but I'm going to try it and see what I can get working for now.
 Would be happy to modify later.

+10/5
+First part of program/cli is working correctly, takes city input and appropriately displays relevant locations via instantiating objects (and setting their attributes) rather than stubbing data.

+Next step is to do the same for the beer objects.....need to be able to scrape individual location websites for their beer lists, instantiate beer objects based on that last, and set properties in a similar fashion.